 The Apple Blossom became the Arkansas state flower in 1901.
-Throughout history, Arkansas has been a major apple-producing state.
-They even have an annual Arkansas Apple Festival in the town of Lincoln.
+Arkansas has been a major apple-producing state and even has an annual Arkansas Apple Festival in the town of Lincoln.

 California: California Poppy

-The state flower for California is the Golden Poppy.
-It’s sometimes known as the California Poppy.
+The state flower for California is the Golden Poppy (sometimes known as the California Poppy).
 It became the state flower in 1903.
 Every year California celebrates Poppy Day on April 6th.
 Additionally, Poppy Week is May 13-18th.

 Colorado: Rocky Mountain Columbine

 Rocky Mountain Columbine became the state flower of Colorado in 1899.
-It won a vote from Colorado’s school children to achieve this honor.
-The state has chosen the lavender and white Rocky Mountain Columbine.
-This bloom has violet petals and a white cup with a yellow center.
+Want to know how?
+Colorado’s school kids voted to give it this honor.
+The state has chosen the lavender and white Rocky Mountain Columbine, which has violet petals and a white cup with a yellow center.
 Some say the yellow symbolizes Colorado’s gold mining history.
-You may love other types of purple flowers if this is a favorite.
+You may love other types of purple flowers.

 Connecticut: Mountain Laurel

 The Mountain Laurel became the official state flower of Connecticut in 1907.
 You can find this beautiful plant on rocky slopes and in mountainous forest areas.
 The blooms are star-shaped and come in shades of red, pink, or white.
-This wildflower is also the state flower of Pennsylvania.
+This wildflower was also picked by Pennsylvania.